jacobshirley/rules_postgresql/README.md

    print a message with the correct value.
 Note that GitHub source archives don't have a strong guarantee on the sha256 stability, see
    <https://github.blog/2023-02-21-update-on-the-future-stability-of-source-code-archives-and-hashes/>

+## Usage

+See e2e/smoke for an example of how to use the rules.
+Note only `postgresql_server_test` is supported at the moment.
+See docs/ for info on the arguments to the rules.